nuriaher/Computerome/Guide.md

 username@computerome.cbs.dtu.dk
 ```

-*Windows PC users* are are recommended to use the free Windows SSH client PuTTY for command-line SSH login to Computerome.
+*Windows PC users* are recommended to use the free Windows SSH client PuTTY for command-line SSH login to Computerome.

 ### 1.2.
 Setting up the login node